Ultra Cell Phone Plans Review

 The base Talk & Text plan on Ultra Mobile only gives you 250MB of data every month, which is essentially nothing.
 You’ll use up that much data simply by using your GPS for a few hours (if not less).
 This plan only really makes sense if you have people to call or text abroad and that’s literally all you use your phone to do.

-Ultra Mobile’s mid-tier plan costs a little bit more than the 250MB plan, but gives you 8-times the amount of data.
-If you’re trying to decide between the basic talk and text option and this, you should definitely pay the extra dollars (or cents if you decide to pay for 6 months in advance and get your bill down to $10/mo.) to get a little bit of extra data every month.
-You still can’t do much with only 2GB of data, but at least you can reliably use your GPS or look something up on your phone in a pinch.
+If you’re trying to decide between the basic talk and text option and the 3GB plan, you should definitely pay the extra dollars to get a little bit of extra data every month.
+You still can’t do much with only 3GB of data, but at least you can reliably use your GPS or look something up on your phone in a pinch.

 Ultra Mobile Unlimited Plan